javiabellan/machine-learning/reference/readme.md

 ## Unsupervised learning

 Is about looking at raw data and inferring its structure just by lookng at the inputs and the realtion between them.
+So it's about **description**.

  * [Clustering](https://github.com/javiabellan/machine-learning/tree/master/reference/models/clustering)